 In conclusion, the net ERF due to all observed changes in climate drivers is positive, except for short periods (up to a few years in duration) following moderate to large volcanic eruptions, and has grown in magnitude since the late 19th century.
 The rate of change likely has increased in the last 30 years, since CO2 concentrations increased at an increasing rate due to growing CO2 emissions (very likely), and since the aerosol forcing became less negative (more likely than not).

-Changes in large-scale climate
+Changes in Large-scale Climate

 [START CROSS-CHAPTER BOX 2.2 HERE]

-Large-scale indicators of climate change
+Large-scale Indicators of Climate Change

 Contributing Authors: Veronika Eyring (Germany), Nathan P. Gillett (Canada), Sergey K. Gulev (Russian Federation), Jochem Marotzke (Germany), June-Yi Lee (Republic of Korea), Peter W. Thorne (Ireland/United Kingdom)

-Chapters 2, 3 and 4 assess the current evidence basis for climatic changes, their causes, and their potential future under different possible emissions pathways using a combination of observations and state-of-the-art Earth System Models (ESMs).
+Chapters 2, 3 and 4 assess the current evidence basis for climatic changes, their causes, and their potential future under different possible emissions pathways using a combination of observations and state-of-the-art Earth system models (ESMs).
 The assessment in these chapters focuses on selected large-scale indicators and modes as defined in this Box.
-These indicators and modes of variability taken together characterise overall changes to the climate system as a whole.
+These indicators and modes of variability taken together characterize overall changes to the climate system as a whole.

-Defining Large-scale
+Defining ‘large scale’

 Understanding of large-scale climate variability and change requires knowledge of both the response to forcings and the role of internal variability.
 Many forcings have substantial hemispheric or continental scale variations.
 Modes of climate variability are generally driven by ocean basin scale processes.
-The climate system involves process interactions from the micro- to the global-scale and as such, any threshold for defining "large-scale" is arbitrary, but, within these chapters on the basis of these considerations large-scale is defined to include ocean basin and continental scales as well as hemispheric and global scales.
+The climate system involves process interactions from the micro- to the global-scale and as such, any threshold for defining ‘large-scale’ is arbitrary, but, within these chapters on the basis of these considerations large-scale is defined to include ocean basin and continental scales as well as hemispheric and global scales.

 Defining a key set of climate indicators